Mother: Sarah Frances (Wells) Jones

 Marriages: Peggy Lipton (1974-1990); Ulla Andersson (1967-1974); Jeri Caldwell (1957-1966)

-Jones and his brother, Lloyd, were raised by their father and stepmother, Elvera, in Bremerton and Seattle.
+Jones and his brother, Lloyd, were raised by their father and stepmother, Elvera, in Seattle and Bremerton, Washington.
 Their mother, Sarah, had been institutionalized in Chicago when they very young.

 An automobile accident at age 14, where Jones saw four of his friends killed, left him traumatized to where he does not and has never driven a car.